lucasmauess/lucasmauess.github.io/readme.md

 # [lucasmauess.com](http://lucasmauess.com/)

-My personal page hosted directly from a GitHub repository.
+My personal website.

 ## Purpose

-The objective of this repository is to gather information about me in a single web page, such as links to my profiles on social networks, ways to to contact me, hire me or contract my services, a blog to share ideas about web development and mainly promote my personal projects, my work and my contributions in the open source community.
-Feel free to explore!
+The objective of this repository is to gather information about me in a single web page, such as links to my profiles on social networks, ways to to contact me, hire me or contract my services, a blog to share ideas and mainly promote my personal projects, my work and my contributions in the open source community.

 ## Browser Support